Growing mint in your garden? See how easy it is to dry fresh mint leaves to brew tea and more. Enjoy this refreshing herb all year long!

 To dry, you can start with a fresh bundle from the grocery store, or cut stems from a plant in the morning when they’re plump.

-Wash the mint in cold water, then shake off any excess moisture into the sink, or simply dry on a paper towel.
 Gather stems back up into a small bundle, then secure with a bit of kitchen string.
 Be sure to divide stems into 2 or 3 bundles if you’re drying a large quantity.

 Gently remove leaves from stems.
 Store in an airtight container up to 6 months.

-Need a quick-dry method?
 Remove clean leaves from stems, then place on a paper towel for a few days.
 Be sure they’re fully dry before transferring to a jar.

 My favourites are spearmint and peppermint.
 Of course, you can use almost any variety of mint to make tea, so do some experimenting.